 - Consumer protection matters

 There are some conditions which must be fulfilled if a simple lawsuit is to be changed into a class action lawsuit.
-According to law; a lawsuit becomes a class action when one or more plaintiffs, often called Lead Plaintiffs, file a lawsuit claiming some kind of harm.
-The plaintiff(s) can then ask the court to certify the case as a class action.
 To have the case certified, the Lead Plaintiff and class action attorneys must show that the case meets several criteria:

 - The claim must be legal